The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 and its expectation values $\expectval{A\left(t\right)}$ evolve according to the \emph{Ehrenfest equation},

-The matrix $H^{H}\left(t\right)$ appearing in the Heisenberg equation of motion \eqref{eq:HeisenbergEquationOfMotion} is the Hamiltonian expressed in the Heisenberg picture \eqref{eq:DefHeisenbergPicture}.
-Note also that the brackets $\bracks{X,Y}$ that naturally show up in these equations are genuine \emph{commutators} $XY-YX$, not Poisson brackets, and involve products of non-diagonal matrices that do not generally commute with each other under multiplication.
+Note that the brackets $\bracks{X,Y}$ that naturally show up in these equations are genuine \emph{commutators} $XY-YX$, not Poisson brackets, and involve products of non-diagonal matrices that do not generally commute with each other under matrix multiplication.

 The emergence of these famous equations from a physical model based on a stochastically evolving trajectory in a configuration space $\configspace$ is a surprising new result.